codeforpdx/dwellingly-db-DO-NOT-USE/README.md

 1. `$ git clone https://github.com/codeforpdx/dwellingly-db.git`
 2. OPTIONAL: `npm i -g firebase-tools` if no firebase tools are installed
+3. Get added to the Join firebase project using the email address you'd like to login to firebase with
-3. Generate a new ServiceAccountKey.json file
+3. Once added to the project: Generate a new ServiceAccountKey.json file
    - go to console.firebase.google.com
    - click the gear next to project overview and select: Users and permissions
    - select: Service accounts from the menu and select Generate new private key